 Interior of Misokatsu Yabaton

-The moment I stepped inside the restaurant, I found myself in an open and bright dining room.
+When I stepped inside the restaurant, I was in an open and bright dining room.
 The room was bustling with diners and packed with tables.
 Not a single seat remained unoccupied.

 I noticed servers dressed in red moving swiftly around the dining room.
 They were delivering plates of food, pouring miso sauce on top of pork cutlets, and serving drinks.
 Though busy, the servers were well-coordinated and knew how to handle the rush of people.